Lesser known safari destinations of East Africa – Wild Voyager Blog

 Elephants at Kasanka National Park

-Kasanka National Park is a conservation area and has a total of 114 mammal species including the endangered blue monkey, wattled crane, and sitatunga.
-Here, birdwatching is one of the finest along with an annual fruit bat migration which is regarded as the largest congregation of mammals in Africa.
-The Bangweulu Wetlands, located north of Kasanka, is isolated and considered to be one of the important wetlands by the Ramsar Convention.
-The flora and fauna in this area are exceptional and houses the only remaining population of Black Lechwe.
+Kasanka National Park is a conservation area and has a total of 114 mammal species, including the endangered blue monkey, wattled crane, and sitatunga.
+Here, birdwatching is one of the finest, along with an annual fruit bat migration, which is regarded as the largest congregation of mammals in Africa.
+The Ramsar Convention considers the Bangweulu Wetlands, situated in the north of Kasanka, as one of the important wetlands.
+The flora and fauna in this area are exceptional, and it houses the only remaining population of Black Lechwe.

-These are some of the off-beaten safari destinations in East Africa that can help you explore Africa to the fullest.
+These are some of the off-the-beaten-track safari destinations in East Africa that can help you explore Africa to the fullest.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.